-- 1. Writing VHDL feels like writing software.
+- 1. Writing Verilog feels like writing software.
 But it is a good idea to think 'hardware' while writing code! - 2.
-Do not use 'after' statements in your designs in the lab.
+Do not use '#' (delay) statements in your designs in the lab.
 Testbenches may use these.
-Eg. To generate a clock signal in a testbench you can say "clk <= not clk after 20 ns;" - 3.
-A state machine can be designed using either a single process statement (like Figure 2.56 in the text) or using two process statements (like Figure 2.54 in the text).
+Eg. To generate a clock signal in a testbench you can say "#10 clk = ~clk;" - 3.
+A state machine can be designed using either a single always block (like Figure 2.56 in the text) or using two always blocks (like Figure 2.54 in the text).
 Both ways are correct.
-However, it is easier to design it using a single process statement.
-Generally, the single process statement partakes less debugging effort. - 4.
+However, it is easier to design it using a single always block.
+Generally, the single always block partakes less debugging effort. - 4.
 Stay away from 'variables' unless you are absolutely sure. - 5.
 Concurrent statements are continuous drivers.
 Do not use them for initializations. - 6.
 It is a good idea to have a reset signal in your design (even if not mentioned in the lab description).
-Use this signal to reset all the things you want to.
-Do not rely on the initialization statements (like signal a: bit\vector(3 downto 0) := "0001";).
-These are honored in simulation, but may not be honored in synthesis. - 7.
+Use this signal to reset all the things you want to. - 7.
 While simulating your design, it is always a good idea to stagger your inputs with respect to the active clock edge.
 For example, if your active clock edge is occurring at 10ns, apply your inputs sometime before 10ns, say at 8ns.
 This ensures that when your design was clocked, the input was successfully read.
 If your active edge occurs at 10ns and your input also changes at 10ns, then it becomes hard to see whether the input was successfully captured by the clock edge or not.
 Debugging becomes harder if you have your inputs like that. - 8.
 Don't limit your testing to the input sequences mentioned with the problem statement.
 During the checkouts, the TAs will apply several input combinations to test your design.
 So, make sure to do a thorough testing of your design using sufficient number of inputs. - 9.
 Generally, we tend to ignore warnings from the tools.
 But make sure you look at all the warnings after the synthesis process is completed.
 Sometimes there are problems in your design like missing connections, latches, etc. Such issues make the tool infer your design differently from what you want or expect it to be.
 These warnings might contain the reason why your design does not work on the board.